-The game play format used in U7 cross-ice hockey is referred to as the Two-Team Game Play Model (see Figure 4.2).
-This model is built on two teams playing one another in the two end-zones.
-Each U7 team is divided into two units.
-A player may play goal but is not required to wear full goaltender equipment.
+The game play format used in U9 half-ice hockey is the Two-Team Game Play Model (see Figure 3).
+This model is built on two teams playing one another in two halves.
+Each U9 team is divided into two units.
+Each team is required to dress two goaltenders, one for each half-ice game.